 6. Don’t reinforce the child’s fears.

 What you don’t want to do is be saying, with your tone of voice or body language: “Maybe this is something that you should be afraid of.”
 Let’s say a child has had a negative experience with a dog.
-Next time she’s around a dog, you might be anxious about how she will respond, and you might unintentionally send a message that she should, indeed, be worried.
+Next time they’re around a dog, you might be anxious about how they will respond, and you might unintentionally send a message that they should, indeed, be worried.

-7. Encourage the child to tolerate her anxiety.
+7. Encourage the child to tolerate their anxiety.

-Let your child know that you appreciate the work it takes to tolerate anxiety in order to do what she wants or needs to do.
-It’s really encouraging her to engage in life and to let the anxiety take its natural curve.
-We call it the “habituation curve”—it will drop over time as she continues to have contact with the stressor.
+Let your child know that you appreciate the work it takes to tolerate anxiety in order to do what they want or need to do.
+It’s really encouraging them to engage in life and to let the anxiety take its natural curve.
+We call it the “habituation curve.”
+That means that it will drop over time as he continues to have contact with the stressor.
 It might not drop to zero, it might not drop as quickly as you would like, but that’s how we get over our fears.

 8. Try to keep the anticipatory period short.